Azure/kube-egress-gateway/docs/troubleshooting.md

 This document provides steps to troubleshoot pod outbound connectivity issue when kube-egress-gateway is in use.
 Troubleshooting contains two steps:
 1. Validate static egress gateway is successfully provisioned and egress traffic has right source IP.
-2. Validate pod provisoning and pod-gateway connectivity.
+2. Validate pod provisioning and pod-gateway connectivity.

 ## StaticGatewayConfiguration Validation